sfromm/vagrant-builder/README.md

 Customization
 -------------

-There are two areas where you can customize the build of your box:
+If you want to customize the build of your *vagrant* *box*, there are two options:

-- The variable **extra_virt_builder_options**.
-Add options to pass to *virt-builder* here.
+- Customize the variable `virt_builder_options` or
+  `virt_builder_images`.
+Values for these variables are passed to *virt-builder*.
 This variable is defined via inventory.
-- Customize *bootstrap.yml*, the playbook that is run when the box is customized.
+- Customize *bootstrap.yml*, the playbook that is run when the image is customized.

 Inventory variables can be overridden by editing the group inventory file or updating a *host_vars/localhost*.
 The latter method is recommended.